Richard-Burd/urban-cruise-ship/README.md

 import ArticleImage from "/components/ArticleImage.js";

 ## Cost Calculation
-This causes mass damage to the lobsters!
+causes mass damage to the lobsters!

 <ArticleImage image={"solution_image_name.svg"} width={750} height={400} />
 #### some small markdown text that goes under the image

 ## Benefit Calculations
-The lobsters will be happier.
+lobsters will be happier.

 ## Implementation
-Eat more fish, insects, and tofu!
+eat more fish, insects, and tofu!

 ## Credits
-Thank the lobster hunters for cooperating.
+thank the lobster hunters for cooperating.

 export default ({ children }) =>